jawnbilletes/TsukiBot/docs/KLIndex.md

 of the KL Index is not too elaborate and falls off especially with low market cap coins.
 However, it serves its purpose.

 ## Fitting Crypto
 Daytraders will know that volume is probably the quintessential indicator needed for every chart.
-That pushed `volume` as a core indicator.
+That nomimated `volume` as a core indicator.
 The second indicator is the best we can currently get from most sources: market cap or `mcap`.
 For months I've argued that nominal mcap values are useless, but relative mcaps seems to directly rule the crypto hierarchy.
 The second core indicator is then `mcap`.
 Lastly, I believe that due to the distortion that nominal mcap introduces, the relation is visible after scaling logarithmically.